The year 1997 saw two major developments at Parumoana, with a name change and an expansion of programme offerings

 Parumoana Community Polytechnic is running a course designed to give students basic training and understanding of the skills and knowledge required for employment in the hospitality industry.
 Subjects include basic training in food and wine service, housekeeping, food handling and people skills.
 Other topics to be included are office skills, computer awareness, communication skills and cultural aspects of tourism and hospitality.

-Typist find conversion to a word processor a natural extension of their typing skills.
+Typist finds the conversion to a word processor a natural extension of their typing skills.
 With a minimum of training, they can learn the basic operation of a word processor and be on the way to becoming indispensable in the business world.

 Parumoana Community Polytech has recognised the need to train people in word processing skills and runs day and evening classes for beginners and advanced students.
 It only takes a few hours and operators are on the way to being part of the exciting new technological revolution.